pritunl/pritunl-node/README.rst

-`Pritunl-Node <https://github.com/pritunl/pritunl-node>`_ is a node server that connects to a pritunl server to allow running distributed openvpn servers controlled by a single pritunl server.
+`Pritunl-Node <https://github.com/pritunl/pritunl-node>`_ is a node server that connects to a pritunl server to allow running distributed openvpn servers controlled by one pritunl server.
 Still in development.

 Development Setup
 -----------------